Yelp/detect-secrets-server/README.md

 ### Storage Options

-You are able to configure `detect-secrets-server` to use a variety of different storage options for the metadata it keeps.
-These include:
+`detect-secrets-server` stores state through metadata it keeps for the repositories it tracks.
+You can configure a variety of different storage options for this using the `--storage` option, including:

 #### file